rust-lang/book/src/ch17-01-futures-and-syntax.md

 sets up a runtime and polls the `Future` returned by `hello` until it returns `Ready`.

-> Note: We have skipped over some interesting implementation details in this
+> Note: We skipped over most of the details of how the `Future` trait works so
-> discussion, because you should not have to think about them when writing Rust.
->
-> If you want to understand how things work “under the hood,” though, the
-> official [_Asynchronous Programming in Rust_][async-book] book covers them:
->
-> - [Chapter 2: Under the Hood: Executing Futures and Tasks][under-the-hood]
-> - [Chapter 4: Pinning][pinning].
+> far.
+We will come back to some of those later in the chapter!

-Now that you know the basics of how futures and runtimes work, we can see some of the things we can *do* with async.
+Now that you know the basics of working with futures, we can dig into more of the things we can *do* with async.

 [impl-trait]: ch10-02-traits.html#traits-as-parameters
 [iterators-lazy]: ch13-02-iterators.html